 I confess it still stuns me that long-term primary relationships have fallen down and died right in front of me because I said no. I’ve even checked out my perception, disbelieving my own experience and the words I was hearing.

 “So, from your point of view, me saying no is unforgiveable?”

 So far, I am still unforgiven, because I stood by my no.

 I ask myself if it’s possible I’ve never said no in the context of these relationships before.
 It seems unlikely.
 Perhaps I’ve just never said it about anything that mattered to the other party?
 I resolved to mindfully practice saying no, and also to observe carefully the effects of such a response.

-I immediately discovered that the effects of saying no on me included panic attacks, anxiety, PTSD and extreme stress.
-All my life interactions with others has consisted of “reading” them in order to please.
+I immediately discovered the effects of saying no on me included panic attacks, anxiety, PTSD and extreme stress.
+All my life interactions with others have consisted of “reading” them in order to please.
 Any question they might ask was answered in whatever way I thought they most wanted to hear.